 The importer of record — the party that paid IEEPA duties to U.S. Customs and Border Protection — is the entity eligible to pursue a refund.
 This typically includes manufacturers, wholesalers, retailers, distributors, and e-commerce businesses that imported goods subject to IEEPA tariffs between February 2025 and February 2026.
 Your eligibility can be confirmed through your CBP entry summaries (Form 7501) and ACE data.

-Your refund amount equals the total IEEPA tariff duties you paid as importer of record.
+Your claim equals the total IEEPA tariff duties you paid as importer of record.
 IEEPA tariff rates ranged from 10% to over 40% depending on the country of origin and product classification.
-A free exposure assessment with our recovery partners will give you a precise calculation based on your actual import entries.
+A free assessment with our partners will give you a precise calculation based on your actual import entries, and a definitive funding offer based on your validated claim amount.

-Complete the form below and a recovery specialist will contact you within one business day to discuss your options.
+Complete the form below and a funding specialist will contact you within one business day to discuss your claim and provide a preliminary assessment.